sheilbronn/rtl2mqtt/README.md

 ## Hardware

-I'm using a [CSL DVB-T USB Stick](https://www.amazon.de/CSL-Realtek-Chip-Fernbedienung-Antenne-Windows/dp/B00CIQKFAO) plugged into a Raspberry Pi to receive the 433MhZ signals.
+I'm using a [CSL DVB-T USB Stick](https://www.amazon.de/CSL-Realtek-Chip-Fernbedienung-Antenne-Windows/dp/B00CIQKFAO) plugged into a Raspberry Pi to receive the 433MHz and 868 Mhz signals.
 They may be bought on Ebay for a few Euros only.
 Other sticks might work, too.
 Just let me know, e.g. open an issue, and I'll put it in the README.

 ## Comparison